JuaniRaggio/Ares/README.md

 ### Prerequisites

+- `docker`: Required to download the image with all the required tools
 - `clang-format`: Required for automatic code formatting
 - `nasm`: Assembler for x86-64
 - `qemu`: Emulator for testing the OS